-- Staffing: Like workplaces across the country, MCBH is struggling with recruitment and retention at this time.
-MCBH has hired qualified personnel to reflect the County's culturally and linguistically diverse community, and we feel strongly that, when at all possible, our staff ought to mirror the ethnic demographics of our county and our clients.
-Currently, we have several vacant positions. - Training: Due to our remote location, and small staff size, paying for, and incentivizing outside trainers who are skilled at cultural competency and/or have knowledge about the culture of the people in Mono County has been difficult in the past. - Community: Our county is spread over a large geographical area, and the community in the north of our county is very different than that in the south of the community.
+- Staffing: Like workplaces across the country, MCBH is constantly working to recruit and retain.
+Although the team is nearly fully staffed, with new initiatives coming down from the state at a rapid pace, Mono has trouble keeping up, which increases the risk of burn-out among all staff members.
+MCBH has worked hard to hire qualified personnel to reflect the County's culturally and linguistically diverse community, and we feel strongly that, when at all possible, our staff ought to mirror the ethnic demographics of our county and our clients. - Training: Due to our remote location, and small staff size, paying for, and incentivizing outside trainers who are skilled at cultural competency and/or have knowledge about the culture of the people in Mono County has been difficult in the past. - Community: Our county is spread over a large geographical area, and the community in the north of our county is very different than that in the south of the community.
 The services that are provided in Mammoth Lakes, and how we outreach to people in that town has to be very different from how we engage and serve our outlying areas of the county.
 Outreach to our Native/Indigenous community has been a barrier for MCBH in the past, and thus is one of our priorities.

 II.
-Identify strategies/objectives/actions/timelines for FY 2023-2024
+Identify strategies/objectives/actions/timelines for FY 2023-2024 questioning, intersex, and two-spirit (LGBTQI2-S) individuals; persons released from jail and their families; and physical disabilities.